casper-ecosystem/cep-78-enhanced-nft/README.md

 The `MetadataMutability` option of `Mutable` cannot be used in conjunction with `NFTIdentifierMode` modality of `Hash`.

-If `ownership_mode` is set to `minter`, `OwnerReverseLookupMode` will be set to `NoLookup`, as all tokens are inherently owned by the single minting account or contract.
-This rule applies to newly installed contracts.
+If `ownership_mode` is set to `minter` and the minting mode is set to `Installer` only, `OwnerReverseLookupMode` will be set to `NoLookup`.
+This is due to ownership of all tokens inherently belonging to the single minting account or contract.
+This rule applies only to newly installed contracts.

 ### Usage